Renzo-Olivares/SimpleToDo/README.md

 **Q: Where is my backup stored?**

-A: It is saved to the root of your internal storage as taskBackup.ser.
+A: It is saved to the root directory of your internal storage as taskBackup.ser.

+**Q: How do i restore my tasks?**

+A: Note that restoring your tasks will delete any current tasks you have in your list.
+   1. Make sure your taskBackup.ser file is in the root directory of your internal storage.
+   2. Press the backup/restore button on the left hand side of the toolbar.
+   3. Press restore button.

 **Q: What permissions does this application require?**

 A: This application only requires permissions for writing and reading your internal storage.
 This is necessary for backup and restore to read and write files.